-I brainstormed a few options, but ultimately decided to add a hook onto the back of our door (I was inspired after using this dreamy hook in Casey’s guest room last time I slept over there actually).
+I brainstormed a few options, but ultimately decided to add a hook onto the back of our door.
 I figured if I added a cute hook, it would not only add a bit more of my style but most importantly, it would allow me to hang my towel overnight.

 But allow me to back track a bit because I’m getting a little ahead of myself here.
 When I decided I wanted to add a cute hook to the back of the door, I had two challenges: